tranvansang/express-transformer/README.md

  For example: `isUUID`, `isPostalCode`, `isCreditCard`, ...

-Note that error will be thrown if non-string type value passed to `validator`'s transformer
+Note that error will be thrown if non-string type value passed to transformers inherited from `validator` package

 Transformers can chain the previous likes
 ```javascript